dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 > and the *argument* is the value that will *bind* to it.

-A *higher-order function*, or *functional* for short, is anything that can be called (including any kind of functions, function pointers, delegates, and `opCall`) that takes one or more eFP/D types as arguments.
+A *higher-order function*, or *functional* for short, is anything that can be called that takes one or more eFP/D types as arguments.

 When a higher-order function is called, there are three notable entities to commonly refer to: